MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 1. In **Solution Explorer**, select AppBasicExampleGui and expand it.
 2. Open the file `BasicExample.cpp`.
 3. Set a breakpoint that will be hit when you click in the running application.
 The click event is handled in a method within a helper class.
-To quickly get there
+To quickly get there:

-    a. select `CommonRigidBodyBase` that the struct `BasicExample` is derived from around line 30.
+    1. select `CommonRigidBodyBase` that the struct `BasicExample` is derived from around line 30.
-    b.  right-click and choose **Go to Definition**.
+    1. right-click and choose **Go to Definition**.
 Now you are in the header CommonRigidBodyBase.h.
-    c.
-In the browser view above, your source you should see that you are in the `CommonRigidBodyBase`.
+    1. In the browser view above, your source you should see that you are in the `CommonRigidBodyBase`.
 To the right, you can select members to examine.
 Click the drop-down and select `mouseButtonCallback` to go to the definition of that function in the header.

 ![Visual Studio member list toolbar](media/cmake-bullet3-member-list-toolbar.png)